- About Us

 Twenty percent of Americans identify as having a disability, according to 2010 census data.
 More than one-third have a person with a disability in their circle of family or friends.
 Truly, it is a demographic that everyone can relate to.
 Somehow, it is not always considered in the workplace, or for clients.

-With just a few tricks, you can begin connecting more effectively to employees, constituents and clients with disabilities.
-Not only will you enjoy higher workplace satisfaction, but you’ll have repeat customers who love to talk about their experience.
+With just a few tricks, you can begin connecting more effectively to employees, constituents, and clients with disabilities.
+Not only will you enjoy higher workplace satisfaction, but you’ll have repeat customers who love to talk about their experiences.

 One easy tip is to consider your documents.
 We live in a world that is marked by a flurry of document uploads and file-sharing.
 Sometimes the message can’t get across in an accessible manner.
 For people with visual disabilities, items like graphics, charts, graphs, images, and maps are not discernible.
 Many use what’s called a screen reader: an assistive technology software that audibly ‘reads’ what’s on the screen.
 This is a wonderful resource, but it is only as good as the text behind it.